django/code-of-conduct/communications.md

   actions to reporters or the broader community, explain how they address the harm and support community safety without unnecessarily disclosing private details.

+---

+Our documents and policies are adapted from and inspired by a number of [sources](sources.md).